How to understand your business energy bills and work out what the charges mean

 Switching to a fixed-rate deal is the only way to avoid paying expensive out-of-contract rates and a good way to shield your business from price volatility.

 Electricity generation costs can also have an impact.
-The higher the demand for energy, the higher the generation costs.
+The higher the energy demand, the higher the generation costs.
 Electricity costs can change by the hour, and higher demand means it costs energy generators more to produce power and this can push prices up.
 That's why it can cost more to run appliances between 9am and 5pm, when demand is high in homes and businesses than it does at night when less energy is used.

 Even world events can affect the cost of your energy bills, as we saw with the price spikes that followed the conflict in Ukraine.
 For more information, check out our guide to business energy prices.